FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The username field is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
 The username field MAY be empty, or else hold a fixed value.
-While {{RFC7542}} recommends omitting the username portion for user privacy, the names are defined in public specifications.
-User privacy is therefore not needed here, and the username field can be publicly visible.
+While {{RFC7542}} recommends omitting the username portion for user privacy, the names here are defined in public specifications.
+User privacy is therefore not needed for provisioning identifiers, and the username field can be publicly visible.

-## Operational Considerations
+## Operation

-Haviong defined the format and contents of NAIs in the eap.arpa realm, we now need to define how those NAIs are used by EAP supplicants and EAP peers.
+Having defined the format and contents of NAIs in the eap.arpa realm, we now need to define how those NAIs are used by EAP supplicants and EAP peers.

-### EAP Supplicants
+### EAP Peer

-An EAP supplicant signals that it wishes a certain kind of provisioning by using a particular NAI, along with an associated EAP method.
-The meaning of the NAI, and behavior of the supplicant are defined by a separate specification which defines the NAI.
+An EAP peer signals that it wishes a certain kind of provisioning by using a predefined NAI, along with an associated EAP method.
+The meaning of the NAI, and behavior of the supplicant are defined by a separate specification.
+That specification will typically define both the NAI, and the EAP method which is used for provisioning.

-The NAI used by the supplicant MUST match the EAP method.
-NAIs in the eap.arpa domain MUST NOT be used for EAP methods which do not have an entry in the "EAP Provisioning Identifiers" registry.
+The NAI used by the peer MUST be taken from an entry in the "EAP Provisioning Identifiers" registry, and the EAP method used with that NAI MUST match the corresponding EAP method from that same entry.

-EAP supplicants MUST NOT allow these NAIs to be configured directly by end users.
-Instead the user (or some other process) chooses a provisioning method, and the EAP supplicant then chooses a pre-defined NAI which matches that provisioning method.
+EAP peers MUST NOT allow these NAIs to be configured directly by end users.
+Instead the user (or some other process) chooses a provisioning method, and the peer then chooses a predefined NAI which matches that provisioning method.

+When all goes well, running EAP with the provisioning NAI results in new authentication credentials being provisioned.
+The peer then drops its network connection, and re-authenticates using the newly provisioned credentials.

+There are a number of ways in which provisioning can fail.
+One way is when the server does not implement the provisioning method.
+EAP peers therefore MUST track which provisioning methods have been tried, and not repeat the same method to the same EAP server when receiving a NAK.
+EAP peers MUST rate limit attempts at provisioning, in order to avoid overloading the server.

+Another way for provisioning to fail is when the new credentials do not result in network access.
+It is RECOMMENDED that peers immediately try to gain network access using the new credentials, as soon as they have been provisioned.
+That process allows errors to be quickly discovered and addressed.

+An EAP peer may be have been provisioned with temporary credentials.
+It SHOULD therefore attempt to provision new credentials before the current set expires.
+Unfortunately, any re-provisioning process with EAP will involve the device dropping off of the "full" network, in order to connect to the provisioning network.
+It is therefore RECOMMENDED that re-provisioning methods be provided which can be used when the device has full network access.
+See []{#specifications} for additional discussion of this topic.

-### EAP Peers
+### EAP Servers

-Implementations MUST check that the NAI matches the EAP method being used.
-Mis-matched NAIs MUST result in an EAP Failure.

-For example, an NAI of "@tls.eap.arpa" MUST NOT be used for any EAP method other than EAP-TLS.
+An EAP session begins with the server receiving an initial EAP-Request/Identity message.
+An EAP server supporting this specification MUST examining the identity to see if it uses the eap.arpa realm.
+If not, the EAP server MUST process the request through pre-existing methods.

+If the server receives a malformed NAI in the eap.arpa domain, it MUST reply with an EAP Failure, as per {{RFC3748, Section 4.2}}.

+Similarly, if the server does not support the current provisioning method, and is unable to negotiate a different one, it MUST reply with a NAK of type zero (0) as per {{RFC3748, Section 5.3.1}}.
+This reply indicates that the requested provisioning method is not available, and that the peer should choose a different method of authentication.
+That different method may be another provisioning method, or it may be a full authentication.

+Once the server accepts the provisioning method, it then replies with an EAP method which MUST match the one proposed by the supplicant in the NAI.
+The EAP process then proceeds as per the EAP state machine outlined in {{RFC3748}}.

-Implementations MUST treat supplicants using a provisioning NAI as untrusted, and untrustworthy.
-Implementations MUST place supplicants using a provisioning NAI into a limited network, such as a captive portal.
+Implementations MUST treat peers using a provisioning NAI as untrusted, and untrustworthy.
+Once a peer is authenticated, it MUST be placed into a limited network, such as a captive portal.

-Implementations SHOULD give supplicants access which is limited in duration.
+Systems implementing this specification SHOULD give peers access which is limited in duration.
 The provisioning process should be fairly quick, and of the order of seconds to tens of seconds in duration.
 Provisioning times longer than that likely indicate an issue.

-Implementations SHOULD give supplicants access which is limited in scope.
+Implementations SHOULD give peers access which is limited in scope.
 The provisioning process likely does not need to download large amounts of data, and likely does not need access to a large number of services.
 The provisioning networks SHOULD allow only